-The initial microstructure of the sample, the finale one, and an optical observation of the sample at the end of the test are shown in figure 3.
+The initial microstructure of the sample, the ending one and an optical observation of the full sample at the end of the test are shown in Fig. 3.
 Thanks to the transparency of ice, cracks and de-cohesion features can be observed with natural light.
-They appear as grey and black areas in figure 3.
+They appear as grey and black areas in Fig. 3.
 Both features were clearly distinguished and analyzed by Weiss and Schulson (2000).

-5 From the c-axis orientation color-scale, one can see that the initial texture is not isotropic.
-On top of the expected columnar grain-shape effect, we therefore expect, as observed (figure 2), a macroscopic mechanical response different from the one of an isotropic granular sample.
+From the c axis orientation color scale, one can see that the initial texture is not isotropic.
+On top of the expected columnar grain-shape effect, we therefore expect, as observed (Fig. 2), a macroscopic mechanical response different from the one of an isotropic granular sample.

-The global strain field measured prior to any visible crack opening on the speckle, at -0.5% of macro strain (at the minimum creep rate) is represented in figure 4 via the equivalent strain ε{eq} at two different spatial resolutions, in order to illustrate direction.
-Local equivalent strain amplitude in the deformation bands can reach more than 10%, for a ε{yy} macro strain of about -0.5%.

-10 the structure of strain heterogeneities.
+The global strain field measured prior to any visible crack opening on the speckle, at -0.5% of macro-strain (at the minimum creep rate), is represented in Fig. 4 via the equivalent strain ε{eq} at two different spatial resolutions in order to illustrate the structure of strain heterogeneities.
 Similarly to what was already observed by Grennerat et al. (2012), the deformation is organized into bands crossing most of the sample.
-The main orientation of the bands is about 20 to 30° from the compression
+The main orientation of the bands is about 20 to 30° E from the compression direction.
+Local equivalent strain am-